 COMMENT: The source of this could not be fully identified – it was probably a part of the SE28 studies undertaken in the period 1996 - 1998.
 This is a licence condition in one administration in Europe, but was not part of earlier ECC Decisions or Recommendations applying to this band.
 It is proposed therefore to delete it.

+that the degree of interference in the frequency band 1610.6-1613.8 MHz (primary) resulting from current and future MSS systems operations in the band 1613.8-1626.5 MHz (secondary space-to-Earth) shall be monitored at least once a year by a competent body and that the results shall be reported to the ECC and made available to the CEPT administrations through the ECO server;

 COMMENT: The ongoing monitoring of emissions in the band 1610.6-1613.8 MHz is understood.
 However, the criteria in Recommendations RA.769 and RA.1513 are not thresholds of harmful interference under the definitions of the Radio Regulations (see Background).
 For that reason, it is proposed to delete this text.

 (Note: Decides 4/5, 6/7 and 8/9 were retained as alternative options at the 19th FM44 meeting)